massgravel/massgrave.dev/hwid.md

 -   Download the file from the official MS link and extract the .cab file.\
     <https://download.microsoft.com/download/9/A/E/9AE69DD5-BA93-44E0-864E-180F5E700AB4/adk/Installers/14f4df8a2a7fc82a4f415cf6a341415d.cab>

--   Find the file named `filf8377e82b29deadca67bc4858ed3fba9` and rename it to `gatherosstate.exe`
+-   Find the file named `filf8377e82b29deadca67bc4858ed3fba9` (Size: 330 KB) and rename it to `gatherosstate.exe`

 -   Make a folder named `Files` in the C drive, `C:\Files` and copy the `gatherosstate.exe` file into that folder.